-Parents and students are responsible for obtaining missed assignments from teachers.
-Upon return from an absence, students will have one day for each day they are absent to make up work.
-Teachers may use discretion in coordinating when late work is due.
+Teachers are not obligated to prepare and provide a student's classwork on the day of an absence.
+Parents and students are responsible for obtaining missed assignments from teachers upon return to school.

+Lower Campus students will have one day for each day they are absent to make up work; Upper Campus students will have one class session for each session they are absent to make up work, since classes meet every other day.
+Teachers may use discretion to determine when work is due if the workload is particularly heavy.

 Students will make up tests and quizzes as soon as make-up work corresponding to the units or chapters has been completed.
+Lower Campus students will coordinate with teachers to determine when assessments will be completed.

-Students should plan to make up tests during Study Hall After School (SHAS) or during an academic work period.
+Upper Campus students should plan to take make-up tests at Study Hall After School (SHAS) or during an Academic Work Period so that more instructional time is not missed.
+No fee for use of the study hall will be charged for using it to make up tests.

-Long-term projects or papers will remain due on the specified due date or upon return from an excused absence, unless the teacher determines the need for an exception due to extenuating circumstances.
+For all students, long-term projects or papers will remain due on the specified due date or upon return from an absence, unless the teacher determines the need for an exception due to extenuating circumstances.